charbelrami/chocolatier/readme.md

 ### createSvgElement

-`createSvgElement(type, ...modifiers)` creates a new SVG element of the given type and applies the provided modifiers to it.
+`createSvgElement(elementType, ...modifiers)` creates a new SVG element of the given type and applies the provided modifiers to it.

 ### createText